porsager/ubre/README.md

 [![Size](https://img.shields.io/bundlephobia/minzip/ubre.svg)]()
 [![license](https://img.shields.io/github/license/porsager/ubre.svg)]()

-**A Javascript library implementing the lightweight [UBRE](UBRE.md) json form for p2p, client and server use.**
+**A Javascript library implementing the lightweight [Ubre](UBRE.md) spec for p2p, iframe, client and server use.**

-Ubre is by itself transport agnostic, and the base of this library simply gives you some hooks to tie ubre messages with the transport of your choosing.
+Ubre is by itself transport agnostic, and the base of this library, simply gives you some hooks to pass Ubre messages over the transport of your choosing.

 There are pre hooked versions to set up Ubre easily over WebSockets on the client and server.